 The Galapagos National Park is one of the two protected areas that exist in the Galapagos Islands.

 It was founded in 1959 and became the first national park in the country.
 It covers about 7,995.4 km², 97% of the land area of the Galapagos Islands considered by experts and scientists as the best preserved volcanic archipelago in the world.

 The natural beauty of the islands, the diversity and uniqueness of the species it harbors, its volcanic origin, its geological dynamic with permanent changes and variety of formations; to be considered a living laboratory of evolutionary processes still in progress, added to that it allowed for the development of a large number of species both animals and plants that do not exist anywhere else in the world, make the Galapagos very unique and of global importance to the common heritage of mankind.

 The endemic and native flora and fauna, unique in the world, make the Galapagos Islands an exceptional place.
 More than 45 species of endemic birds, 42 of reptiles, 15 of mammals and 79 of fish, live in Galápagos and coexist harmoniously with the human being.
 The Galapagos Islands also have a rich variety of endemic flora, reaching 500 species among vascular plants, bryophytes and algae.

 The most representative species of the Galapagos National Park are giant tortoises, which give their name to the archipelago.
-Initially there were 15 species of turtles, but the human predation of which they were victims in the 18th century by pirates and whalers, caused the extinction of 3 species, and the constant eruptions of the volcano La Cumbre, in Fernandina also ended with the species of this island, naturally.
+Initially there were 15 species of turtles, but the human predation of which they were victims in the 18th century by pirates and whalers, caused the extinction of 3 species, along with the constant eruptions of the volcano La Cumbre, in Fernandina the species of this island ended, naturally.